 Students are strongly encouraged to complete all courses for which they register.
 If it is to be in the student's best interest, a student may withdraw from a course upon obtaining approval from their assigned College Placement counselor, the course teacher, and their parent/guardian.
 A student may withdraw from a class two weeks after the beginning of the semester with no penalty.
 A student withdrawing in the next two weeks will receive a "W" on their official transcript.
 A withdrawal after the first four weeks but before the progress reports will result in a Withdraw Fail "WF" or Withdraw Pass "WP" on the student's official transcript.
-A withdraw after the progress reports official transcript and will be averaged into their cumulative GPA.
+A withdraw after the progress reports official transcript.
+A withdraw Pass "WP" on the student's official transcript.
+A withdraw after the progress reports will result in a Fail "F" on the student's official transcript and will be averaged into their cumulative GPA.
 Credit is not given for a withdrawal nor will any course fees be refunded.